warrendeleon/rn-warrendeleon/docs/E2E_TESTING.md

 **Common Causes**:

-- Network requests taking too long (use MSW to mock)
+- Network requests taking too long (should be mocked with Metro approach)
 - Animations not completing (disable in test builds)
 - Detox waiting for app to be idle (disable synchronisation temporarily)